 An SR22 is also known as proof of financial responsibility.
 Your insurance company must file it with the NVDMV.

-NOTE: If your SR22 lapses or is canceled, you may be required to begin the 3-year period again.
+NOTE: If your SR22 lapses or is canceled, you may be required to begin the required period of 3 years again.

 Driving Without Proof of Insurance